Border control: Electronic visas and electronic travel authorisations

 Beginning in the 2000s, many countries introduced e-visas and electronic travel authorisations (ETAs) as an alternative to traditional visas.
-An ETA is a kind of pre-arrival registration, which may or may not be officially classified as a visa depending on the issuing jurisdiction, required for foreign travellers who are exempted from obtaining a full visa.
-In contrast to the procedures that typically apply in regard to proper visas, per which the traveller normally has no recourse if rejected, if an ETA is rejected the traveler can choose to apply for a visa instead.
-In contrast, an e-visa is simply a visa that travellers can apply for and receive online without visiting the issuing state's consular mission or visa agency.
-The following jurisdictions require certain categories of international travellers to hold an ETA or e-visa in order to clear border controls upon arrival:
+An ETA is a form of pre-arrival registration, which may or may not be officially classified as a visa depending on the issuing jurisdiction, and is required for foreign travellers who are exempt from obtaining a full visa.
+In contrast to the procedures that typically apply regarding proper visas, under which the traveller normally has no recourse if rejected, if an ETA is rejected, the traveller can choose to apply for a visa instead.
+In contrast, an e-visa is a visa that travellers can apply for and obtain online, without visiting the issuing state's consular mission or visa agency.
+The following jurisdictions require certain categories of international travellers to hold an ETA or e-visa to clear border controls upon arrival: